 What does this mean for you specifically?

-Students who apply for fall housing (by May 1, 2017 for new students, and March 31, 2017 for returning students) will have optimal choice in their roommate search.
+Students who apply for fall housing will have optimal choice in their roommate search.
 For example, if you identify as a woman, and want to find a roommate who identifies as a woman, you may do so.
 If you identify as transgender, you will be able to find a roommate without any restrictions based on your biological sex.

 How does gender matching work in roommate matching?

-Students who select their own roommate will be able to search for a roommate based on a number of criteria including: major, answers to roommate profile questions in the housing application, OSU class standing, and gender identity.
+Students who select their own roommate will be able to search for a roommate based on a number of criteria through answers to roommate profile questions in the housing application, including gender identity.
 Students who either choose not to select their own roommate, or are not eligible to select their own roommate (they apply after their corresponding deadline, or are a mid-year applicant), will be assigned a roommate based on the category of their gender identity.
 There are three categories of gender identities: man, woman, and self-identified.